JeanyDeVries/ilojo-bar/README.md

 - [ ] Add music for immersion

 ## Authors
-The makers of this web application are [Jorn Veltrop](https://github.com/jornveltrop) and [Jeany de Vries](https://github.com/JeanyDeVries)
+The makers of this web application are [Jorn Veltrop](https://github.com/jornveltrop) and [Jeany de Vries](https://github.com/JeanyDeVries).
-De maker van deze app is [Jorn Veltrop](https://github.com/jornveltrop).

 ## Contribution
 If you want to contribute to this web application, you can do that through an [issue](https://github.com/JeanyDeVries/ilojo-bar/issues).